 Senior Scholars oversee a research project area involving scholars from various institutions and their students

 Distinguished Language Scholars provide their expertise in their main language or unique scholarly competency

 Scholar-mentors work under the auspices of a senior scholar to conduct research and mentor undergraduate and graduate students (junior scholars), helping to enrich their education through direct access to primary sources in the Green Collection.

 Hundreds of students have already participated in this initiative.
 During the past two summers, 73 of participating Green Scholars Initiative students and their mentors were selected for special intensive workshops at University of Oxford.

 The Green Scholars Initiative is independent of any one academic institution of higher learning or religious tradition.
 Its growing international presence has administrative hubs at Tyndale House, Cambridge, Wycliffe Hall, Oxford and Gordon-Conwell Theological Seminary, and soon at the Museum of the Bible in Washington, D.C.

 Two forthcoming book series from Brill Publishers will cover both the early Jewish texts and an assortment of early papyri.
-Drs.
-Emanuel Tov and Jerry Pattengale, along with an international team of textual scholars, will unveil research on ancient Hebrew manuscripts—including fragments from the Dead Sea Scrolls and prominent early codices from the Green Collection.
+An international team of textual scholars will unveil research on ancient Hebrew manuscripts—including fragments from the Dead Sea Scrolls and prominent early codices from the Green Collection.

 The Green Scholars Initiative Series on Jewish Texts—the first book of which is set to be released in 2015—will feature in-depth examination of some of the world’s oldest and rarest biblical texts, including portions from the books of Genesis, Exodus, Leviticus, Numbers, Nehemiah, Jeremiah, Jonah, Ezekiel, Micah, Daniel and the Psalms.